-DeSantis’ election police unit announces voter fraud cases
+Gov. DeSantis’ election police unit announces voter fraud cases

 Peter Antonacci, a former Broward County Supervisor of Elections tapped by DeSantis to lead the election police unit, said more voter fraud charges were coming.
 Antonacci said he is “certain” there were illegal votes cast in a recent Broward County congressional election decided by five votes.
 He provided no additional details.

-“You’ll see more of these actions, and you’ll see more of these actions until the people who are behind it quit promoting it and the people that want to take risks know that there is a downside risk to voting when you’re not eligible to vote,” he said.
+“You’ll see more of these actions, and you’ll see more of these actions until the people who are behind it quit promoting it, and the people that want to take risks know that there is a downside risk to voting when you’re not eligible to vote,” he said.

 Florida Agriculture Commissioner Nikki Fried, a Democrat running for governor, said DeSantis’ announcement was meant “to intimidate voters and suppress turnout in the most Democratic counties in Florida.”

-“Everybody wants elections to be secure, but Ron DeSantis — who has never refuted Donald Trump’s Big Lie— is the last person we can trust with ‘election police,’” she said.
+“Everybody wants elections to be secure, but Ron DeSantis — who has never refuted Donald Trump’s Big Lie— is the last person we can trust with ‘election police,’ ” she said.